RobDWaller/robdwaller.github.io/_posts/2018-11-28-requirements-rules-examples.md

 <img src="/assets/img/rre.JPG" />

 What is apparent is the creation of a first name field on a web form is more complicated than it may seem on the surface.
-Our RRE spreadsheet which only took a matter of minutes to fill IN highlights this well.
+Our RRE spreadsheet which only took a matter of minutes to fill in highlights this well.

 The second benefit of RRE is it makes testing easier as in essence each example is a test case.
 A developer can write a unit test for the example and a QA can do a manual test of the example on the final product.
 To highlight this I have created a [Python Flask code repository](https://github.com/RobDWaller/requirements-rules-examples) that shows this in action.